i4policy/Digital-Policy-Consultation/README.md

 # National Policy Consultation

 This is the opensource code repository of the digital policy consultation tool that will serve as the backbone for policy consultations across several countries in Africa and beyond.
-There are two key components to the app: a) web-app b) messenger bot.
+It is a digital policy consultation across a nation as a Rails App with two key elements: (a) a ‘collaborative policy-writing’ tool (b) a Facebook messenger bot.
+The consultation will be live for a specified perod, after which the insight, feedback, and deliberation will be consolidated, integrated, and built into a revised citizen-driven national vision for ICT innovation and entrepreneurship.

+## Why does it matter?

+As far as we know, this will mark the first national online policy consultation in Africa.

 ## User Stories